Six Nations: Scotland breakdown

 Missing the action: Everyone talks about WP Nel but Ally Dickinson is just as big a loss as the South African, possibly more so.
 He should, touch wood, be available for the middle weekend match against Wales.

-Reasons to be cheerful: If the Scotland pack gets on to the front foot the back line has more threats than a Mafia wise guy and stand-off Finn Russell, below, is oozing confidence, as well he should be.
+Reasons to be cheerful: If the Scotland pack gets on to the front foot the back line has more threats than a Mafia wise guy and stand-off Finn Russell is oozing confidence, as well he should be.

 Reasons to be fearful: The set piece, stupid, because Scotland have to make do without both their first-choice props, which has implications across the field.
 Nor is there much backing up Russell at stand-off, although Stuart Hogg was mooted as a potential candidate a few weeks back.